flurie/sdp/README.md

 ## Derivative work

-SDP permits any derivative works.
+SDP license permits any derivative works.
 If you want to create some tool on the basis of SDP, here is a list of simple rules that will help to quickly find it, determine what it does, and with which versions of SDP it's compatible:

 ### Extensions